jabulilendimande/jabulilendimande/README.md

 - 👋 Hi, I’m @jabulilendimande
 -  I am a female

 - 👀 I’m interested in ...
+Web Development , Systems Administration and IT Support
+-
 - I graduated from the University of KwaZulu Natal with a BSc Degree in Computer Science and IT  as class of 2023.
 - 🌱 I’m currently learning ...
 Full stack Web development on FreeCodeCamp  .
-I am also infusing dom of the knowledge from Microsoft Learn
+I am also using the knowledge of Web Development from Microsoft Learn to gain more.
 -
 -  I have done the following languages
 -  1 .
 Java  , C# , C++ ,